 3 Piece Suits Are Tailored to Your Unique Sense of Style

-The most well-known sort of fabric used for making a suit is the wool with a wide range selection of colours and weights to choose from.
+The most well-known sort of fabric used for making a suit is the wool with a wide range selection of colors and weights to choose from.
 Suits are designed for summer seasons, are formed from silk, cotton, gabardine, and linen.
-Tweed may be a rough-surfaced woollen fabric, but soft on the skin, typically of mixed flecked colours, tweed originally produced in Scotland.
+Tweed may be a rough-surfaced woolen fabric, but soft on the skin, typically of mixed flecked colors, tweed originally produced in Scotland.

 Three Piece Suit Waistcoat Rules

 As the waistcoat is worn very close or near to the body, it should be cut comfort in mind.
 The length of the waistcoat should cover the belt side of your pants.

 “You should understand one thing which is important “There should be no space between the waistcoat and the pants.
 This additionally means no shirt appearing in the waist area as it ruins the congruity of the suit.”